dequeisha24/Hurricane-Idalia-DES-Data/README.md

 Model Validation is based on the research questions and provides a statement that says if the null hypothesis per research question was rejected or failed to reject the null hypothesis (therefore accepting the alternative hypothesis)
 Two paired T-Test, Chi-Squared Test, Q-Q plot, Z-Score, and K-fold Cross Validation are test conducted within the script to test the model based on the research questions.
 These questions are tested based on these variables: speed, capabilities, capacity,and throughput (mobile logistics), in some cases evacuation people are also tested in addtion to planned network paths (network paths).
-# Conducting a Discrete Event Simulation (DES) for Hurricane Idalia